Likheet/aetheria-customer-forms/README.md

 - Gender — "What is your gender?"
 (Male / Female / Other)

 ### Section A — Skin Basics
 - What do you think your skin type is?
-(Normal / Oily / Dry / Combination / Sensitive)
+(Normal / Oily / Dry / Combination / Sensitive) REMOVE Sensitive
 - How would you describe your skin's oil levels?
+SEBUM (aka oiliness)
   - Comfortable, no shine or greasiness → Green
   - Slight shine only in T-zone, not bothersome → Blue
   - Noticeable shine in multiple areas → Yellow
   - Very greasy/heavy shine across face, frequent blotting/wash needed → Red
 - How would you describe your skin's hydration levels?
+MOISTURE (aka dryness)
   - Comfortable, no tightness → Green
   - Slight tightness or occasional dryness → Blue
   - Often feels tight, rough, or flaky → Yellow